Available 24/7 • More Than 32 Years Experience • Serving Louisville and Lexington

-Like many states, Kentucky is constantly growing and expanding its population and commerce.
-To meet the needs of its population, businesses, and visitors, it must keep its roads maintained, repair old infrastructure, and build new roads and highways.
-While this construction goes on, however, it also means increased work zones, traffic congestion, and road debris, which can all lead to accidents.
+Like many states, Kentucky constantly grows and expands its population and commerce.
+To meet the needs of its population, businesses, and visitors, it must maintain its roads, repair old infrastructure, and build new roads and highways.
+While this construction continues, it also means increased work zones, traffic congestion, and road debris, which can all lead to accidents.

 The Kentucky Transportation Cabinet (KTC) reports that, in 2021, there were 1,247 work zone crashes.
 These accidents included 299 injuries and seven fatalities.
 One of the fatal accidents involved a construction worker, and the other six involved motorists and passengers.